Cretaceous–Paleogene extinction event: Mammals

 Mammalian species began diversifying approximately 30 million years prior to the K–Pg boundary.
 Diversification of mammals stalled across the boundary.
 All major Late Cretaceous mammalian lineages, including monotremes (egg-laying mammals), multituberculates, metatherians (which includes modern marsupials), eutherians (which includes modern placentals), meridiolestidans, and gondwanatheres survived the K–Pg extinction event, although they suffered losses.
-In particular, metatherians largely disappeared from North America, and the Asian deltatheroidans became extinct (aside from the lineage leading to Gurbanodelta).
-In the Hell Creek beds of North America, at least half of the ten known multituberculate species and all eleven metatherians species are not found above the boundary.
+In particular, metatherians largely disappeared from North America, and the Asian deltatheroidans became extinct (aside from the lineage leading to Gurbanodelta) In the Hell Creek beds of North America, according to one study, at least half of the ten known multituberculate species and all eleven metatherians species are not found above the boundary.
 Multituberculates in Europe and North America survived relatively unscathed and quickly bounced back in the Paleocene, but Asian forms were devastated, never again to represent a significant component of mammalian fauna.
 A recent study indicates that metatherians suffered the heaviest losses at the K–Pg event, followed by multituberculates, while eutherians recovered the quickest.
-K–Pg boundary mammalian species were generally small, comparable in size to rats; this small size would have helped them find shelter in protected environments.
+The mammals that survived the extinction were generally small, comparable in size to rats; this small size would have helped them find shelter in protected environments.
 It is postulated that some early monotremes, marsupials, and placentals were semiaquatic or burrowing, as there are multiple mammalian lineages with such habits today.
 Any burrowing or semiaquatic mammal would have had additional protection from K–Pg boundary environmental stresses.

 After the K–Pg extinction, mammals evolved to fill the niches left vacant by the dinosaurs.
 Some research indicates that mammals did not explosively diversify across the K–Pg boundary, despite the ecological niches made available by the extinction of dinosaurs.
 Several mammalian orders have been interpreted as diversifying immediately after the K–Pg boundary, including Chiroptera (bats) and Cetartiodactyla (a diverse group that today includes whales and dolphins and even-toed ungulates), although recent research concludes that only marsupial orders diversified soon after the K–Pg boundary.
 However, morphological diversification rates among eutherians after the extinction event were thrice those of before it.
 Also significant, within the mammalian genera, new species were approximately 9.1% larger after the K–Pg boundary.
 After about 700,000 years, some mammals had reached 50 kilos (110 pounds), a 100-fold increase over the weight of those which survived the extinction.
 It is thought that body sizes of placental mammalian survivors evolutionarily increased first, allowing them to fill niches after the extinctions, with brain sizes increasing later in the Eocene.